voodoo12345/credits-docs/source/getting_started.rst

 By default ``loglevel`` in node config is set to ``WARNING``, you may want to make it more verbose with ``--log-level <LOG_LEVEL>`` option.

-If you need to run network of several nodes - you will need to run each node separately.
+If you need to run a network of several nodes - you will need to run each node separately.